 Color perception depends largely on human physiology.
-Humans have three types of cone-shaped receptor cells, each sensitive to one primary color.
+Humans have three types of cone-shaped receptor cells, each sensitive to one of the three primary colors of light (red, green, and blue).
 Impulses from the three types of receptor cones are thought to combine into a coded signal prior to transmission from the eye to higher visual centers in the brain.
 The combination takes place in the ganglion cells in the retina.
-Changes in the color stimulus change the patterns of the coded signals.13 The eye cannot distinguish the component wavelengths in a color sample.
+Changes in the color stimulus change the patterns of the coded signals.12 The eye cannot distinguish the component wavelengths in a color sample.
 Two lights of different colors when mixed produce a third color, and no human eye can detect its composite nature.
 Ultimately, the perceived hue is the dominant or average wavelength.
 The ability to perceive color differences varies from person to person.